Viscosity — The Single Most Important Property Nobody Fully Understands

 Next week: What Is Friction Really Doing to Your Equipment?
 We go deeper into the physics of asperity contact — and why even a mirror-smooth bearing surface looks like a mountain range under an electron microscope.

-Danny Stephens is a Certified Lubrication Specialist, recognized by the Society of Tribologists and Lubrication Engineers (STLE), and a National Account Manager with Hydrotex, specializing in reliability-led lubrication programs across multi-site manufacturing operations.
+Danny Stephens is a Certified Lubrication Specialist, recognized by the Society of Tribologists and Lubrication Engineers (STLE), specializing in reliability-led lubrication programs across multi-site manufacturing operations.

 The views expressed in this article are my own and do not represent those of my employer or any affiliated organization.